;

 Hey, I’m Jiri Mocicka.

-Design at Scale™.
+London-based Product Design Director, Trusted Advisor and Author of Design at Scale™.
 The method that empowers individuals to shape the future organisation through design.

 If you have a question, join our Community and reach out to like-minded individuals who scale design propositions.
-An online Academy can help you to find your feed in teams of 01, 10, and 100, supported by Grid Magazine and Supply section, where we weekly bring more insights on how to become a design leader in your organisation
+An online Academy can help you to define teams of 01, 10, and 100, and 1% supported by Grid Magazine and Supply section, where we bring more insights weekly on how to become a design leader in your Agentic Organisation

 AVATAR